Tulips01/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes working directory to previous one
+List all files  and the /boot directory